BartlomiejDlugosz/armv8_32/extension2/README.md

 and will appear in the graphing subdirectory.

-After running the simulation, the (random) wait times will be available in `output.txt`, whilst the assigned state durations are output to stout.
+After running the simulation, the (random) wait times will be available in `output.txt`, whilst the assigned state durations are output to stdout.